 Brown holds the distinction of being the oldest women's hockey program in the nation and celebrated its 50th anniversary during the 2013-14 campaign.
 The first Bears squad took to the ice in the fall of 1963 and the program has remained a leader ever since.
-Brown has produced seven Olympians, placing five on the 2005-06 National Team roster for the XX Winter Games, amassed 458 wins in 48 seasons, and has twice represented the ECAC Hockey in national title games.
+Brown has produced several Olympians, amassed 468 wins in 50 seasons, and has twice represented the ECAC Hockey in national title games.
 Most of those victories have been under the watch of coach Digit Murphy, who posted a 318-244-57 record during 22 seasons.
-The Bears have advanced to the national championship tournament four times, most recently facing Minnesota-Duluth in the championship game of the 2002 NCAA Women's Frozen Four.
-In August of 2011, Amy Bourbeau became the third head coach in Brown's 48-year women's hockey history.
+The Bears have advanced to the national championship tournament four times, most recently facing Minnesota Duluth in the championship game of the 2002 NCAA Women's Frozen Four.
+In April of 2015, Robert Kenneally became the fourth head coach in Brown's women's hockey history.
 In the last game of the 2016-17 season, Brown beat Harvard for the first time since 2002, with a final score of 3-1.
 The team also completed a sweep of Dartmouth since the 1999-00 season.
 Senior goaltender, Monica Elvin was selected Second Team All-Ivy after finishing with a .925 save percentage in 10 games played.

 The 2003-04 season was the inaugural year of women's ice hockey at Clarkson.
-Under the tutelage of head coach Rick Seeley, the Golden Knights earned a spot in the league's playoffs in their ECAC Hockey debut, finishing the regular-season slate in eighth place.
+Under the tutelage of head coach Rick Seeley, the Golden Knights earned a spot in the league's playoffs in their ECAC Hockey debut, finishing the regular season slate in eighth place.
 April 8, 2008, Clarkson University Women's Hockey ushered in a new era with the appointment of Shannon and Matt Desrosiers as the new co-head coaches of the Golden Knights Women’s Hockey team.
 The Golden Knights produced a historic season for the school’s program by claiming a national championship in 2014.
 Clarkson would take home their second national championship in 2017 after a new program record of 32 wins, ending the season on the nations longest win streak of 11 games and unbeaten streak of 16 games.
 The Golden Knights captured their first ECAC Hockey Tournament Championship as well as their third ECAC Hockey Regular Season title.
 Senior captain Cayley Mercer (28 G, 34 A), was named USCHO Divison I Women’s Player of the Year, as well as one of the final three nominees of the Patty Kaz Award.
 Mercer, along with fellow Senior Savannah Harmon, were honored by the American Hockey Coaches Association with 2017 CCM Division I Women’s Hockey All-American accolades.

 Cornell also boasts a storied history after beginning its program in 1971.
 Since that time, the Big Red has accumulated 557 victories in 46 seasons.
 The program notched its 550th win this past season with a 2-1 win over Clarkson in January.
 The team became the eighth Division One program to garner 550 wins.
-Big Red alum and head coach Doug Derraugh will enter his eighth season behind the bench in the upcoming 2012-13 season.
+Big Red alum and head coach Doug Derraugh will enter his 12th season behind the bench in the upcoming 2016-17 season.
 Taking a program that won just four games in the season prior to his arrival, Derraugh guided the Big Red to the national title game in his fifth season and back-to-back-to-back NCAA Frozen Four appearances in 2010, 2011 and 2012, completely turning around the culture of the women’s hockey program at Cornell.
 Derraugh has a 189-112-24 record as the head coach of the Big Red, leading the team to 20-win seasons, the past six of eight years.
 Cornell has made the ECAC Hockey Tournament each of the last ten seasons, and returned to the NCAA tournament for the first time since the 2013-2014 season, falling to eventual National Champion, Clarkson University in the quarterfinals.
 Derraugh and the Big Red also recaptured both the Ivy League Championship as well as the ECAC Hockey Coach of the Year, both in which he previously won in 2013.

 Harvard has been one of the elite programs in both in the league and nation since its rise to prominence in 1981-82, when the fourth-year varsity program posted a 15-6 record and won its first Beanpot Tournament.
-Current coach, Katey Stone, began in 1994, and has since guided the Crimson to some of its greatest moments, including a 33-1 record along with ECAC Hockey and AWCHA championship titles in 1999, seven NCAA Tournament appearances, and NCAA Frozen Four appearances in 2001, 2003, 2004 and 2005.
+Current coach, Katey Stone, began in 1994, and has since guided the Crimson to some of their greatest moments, including a 33-1 record along with ECAC Hockey and AWCHA championship titles in 1999, seven NCAA Tournament appearances, and NCAA Frozen Four appearances in 2001, 2003, 2004 and 2005.
 In the 2013-14 season, Harvard reach the NCAA tournament for the tenth time in program history.
-The Crimson won ten ECAC Hockey League championship titles with their last coming in 2009.
-Stone has became the winningest coach in the history of Division I women’s hockey, amassing 378 victories over the course of her storied career.
+The Crimson won ten ECAC Hockey championship titles with their last coming in 2009.
+Stone has became the winningest coach in the history of Division I women’s hockey, amassing 402 victories over the course of her storied career.
 To date, the Harvard program has produced six Patty Kazmaier Award winners, including 2008 recipient Sarah Vaillancourt.
 Stone became the first head coach to win 450 games after a 2-0 win over Union College on 2/10/17, ending the season with 451 overall out of Harvard’s total of 633 program wins.

-Princeton has sponsored women's hockey since 1979, and in that time the Tigers have participated in the ECAC Hockey tournament 14 times.
-The program's best finish came in 2006, when the Tigers won a school-record 21 games and advanced to the league semifinals, losing to eventual National Champion, Clarkson.
-The longest tenured women’s hockey coach at Princeton Jeff Kampersal has spent 16 seasons at the helm leading it to an additional two top-three ECAC Hockey finishes and three 20-win seasons.
-The Orange and Black have also had a pair of top-10 candidates for the Patty Kazmaier Memorial Award, which was named after the 1986 Princeton graduate who died of a rare blood disease in 1990.
+Princeton has sponsored women's hockey since 1979, and in that time the Tigers have participated in the ECAC Hockey tournament 15 times.
+The program's matched their best finish since 2006 this past year when the Tigers won 20 games, garnering fourth place for the post-season, and advanced to the league semifinals, losing to eventual National Champion, Clarkson.
+The longest tenured women’s hockey coach at Princeton Jeff Kampersal has spent 21 seasons at the helm leading it to four top-three ECAC Hockey finishes and five 20-win seasons.
+Senior Kelsey Koelzer was once again named as a top-10 candidate for the Patty Kazmaier Memorial Award, which was named after the 1986 Princeton graduate who died of a rare blood disease in 1990.
 Following the end of the Tigers season, Koelzer signed a contract with The New York Riveters of the National Women’s Hockey League, where she was the top pick in the 2016 NWHL draft.

-Rensselaer enters its seventh season as a full-fledged member of ECAC Hockey.
-The Engineers are led by head coach John Burke, who has accumulated a record of 137-122-32 in Troy, NY.
-Burke led Rensselaer to its most successful Division I season in 2008-09 as the Engineers finished as the conference’s runner-up at the league tournament after defeating Princeton in the quarterfinals and beating Harvard in the semifinals with a 3-2 overtime victory to advance to its first championship appearance.
+Rensselaer entered its 11th season as a full-fledged member of ECAC Hockey.
+The Engineers are led by head coach John Burke, who has accumulated a record of 184 wins Burke led Rensselaer to its most successful Division I season in 2008-09 as the Engineers finished as the conference’s runner-up at the league tournament after defeating Princeton in the quarterfinals and beating Harvard in the semifinals with a 3-2 overtime victory to advance to their first championship appearance.
 RPI returned to post season action for the second straight year this season, falling to eventual National Champion, Clarkson, in the ECAC Hockey quarterfinals.
-The Engineers have accumulated at least 10 wins in four of the last six years.
+The Engineers have accumulated at least 10 wins in four of the last five seasons.